wp-plugins/ajax-event-calendar/tags/0.9.1/readme.txt

 * Users can only edit and delete events they create
 * Dynamic category-based near-instant event filtering
 * Dynamically generated calendar contributor list (sidebar widget)
-* Multi-language support

-**Poedit catalog is available in the /locales folder - Please email your translations to me!**
+* Multi-language support **The POT file is available in the /locales folder - please email your translations so I can package them with the plugin**

 = Administrator only =